-It has been assumed in all of the experiments to this point that any individual who has found the food source always signals.
-Here, we make a minor modification in the settings in order to investigate the motivation of signalers.
+It has been assumed in all of the experiments to this point that any individual that has found the food source always signals.
+Here, we make a minor modification in the settings to investigate the motivation of signalers.
 We interpret that a specified word (the word 0 in this series of experiments) means being silent.
-If an individual who has found a food source has the word 0 corresponding to the food source, then it will not signal at all.
-Therefore, it could monopolize the food source, which will be a merit, but at the same time it can't obtain the information about the existence of the other food sources when the other individuals find them, which will be a demerit.
-The experiments have been conducted under the same conditions ($P{mut} = 0.015$) but with this modification.
-The results are shown in Fig. 7a).
-A silent individual, that is a mutant with this newly defined word 0, was generated by mutation at about the 180th generation, and then the silent spread through the population group rapidly.
+If an individual that has found a food source has the word 0 corresponding to the food source, then it will not signal at all.
+Therefore, it could monopolize the food source, which will be a benefit, but at the same time it cannot obtain the information about the existence of the other food sources when the other individuals find them, which will be a disadvantage.
+The experiments have been conducted under the same conditions ($P{\text{mut}} = 0.015$) but with this modification.
+The results are shown in Plate 5a.
+A silent individual, that is, a mutant with this newly defined word 0, was generated by mutation at about the 180th generation, and then the silent group spread through the population rapidly.
 Communication died out in all experiments when silent individuals were allowed.
-The reason for this is estimated that the silent individuals have no need to pay the penalty when they can't obtain food sources, and at the same time, they have a slimmer chance to be sent signals from the individuals with a non-zero word, as the number of the silent individuals increases.
+The reason for this is thought to be that the silent individuals pay no penalty when they cannot obtain food sources, and at the same time, they have a slimmer chance of being sent signals from the individuals with a nonzero word, as the number of the silent individuals increases.

-In the above described experiment, when a silent individual found a food source, it monopolized all of the food source if it could.
-We have modified this setting here to be that it could obtain half of the food source at most.
-The results are shown in Fig. 7b).
+In the above-described experiment, when a silent individual found a food source, it monopolized all of that food source if it could.
+Next we modified this setting so that it could obtain half of the food source at most.
+The results are shown in Plate 5b.
 In this case, the silent group does not become dominant.
-The reason is believed to be that the silent individuals made less efficient resource distribution than non-silent group in the sense that it sometimes happened that the silent individuals left food sources without transferring information of the source.
+The reason is believed to be that the silent individuals made less-efficient resource distribution than nonsilent individuals in the sense that occasionally the silent individuals left food sources without transferring information of the source.
 The issues concerning the silent individuals are worth examining, and some of them will be discussed in Section 4.